yeah1tnt/phase-3-project/README.md

 ## Installtion

-You will need to run
+You will need to put the command below project's terminal to install this project's perspective's libraries
 ```
 pipenv install
 ```
-to install this project's perspective's libraries

 If the list of word in the library/user/score are not to your liking, go to lib/db/seed.py and uncomment the specific line, delete_all() will delete everything in the database, in the delete_all() function, you can comment out the user/gamedata/dictionary if you want to keep a certain database as well.
 ```python